MyPublicGitHubAcct/TIS/README.md

 ## Note about reporting

 This application is not intended to do reporting.
-Instead, we recommend using a tool such as <a href="https://docs.microsoft.com/en-us/sql/reporting-services/">SSRS</a> and have included example reports.
+Instead, we recommend using a tool such as <a href="https://docs.microsoft.com/en-us/sql/reporting-services/">SSRS</a> and <b>TODO</b> have included example reports.

 <hr>

-## Frameworks and other dependencies
+## Frameworks, libraries, and other dependencies

-The application is made up of <b>TODO</b> and (for now) a MS SQL Server database.
+The application was made using following:

 <ul>
     <li><a href="https://www.microsoft.com/en-us/sql-server/sql-server-2017">MS Sql Server</a> for data storage.</li>
     <li><a href="https://www.docker.com">Docker</a> for running SQL Server on Mac.</li>
     <li><a href="https://nodejs.org/en/">Node.js</a> for running Javascript server-side.</li>
-    <li><a href="https://expressjs.com">Express</a> for back-end state.</li>
+    <li><a href="https://expressjs.com">Express</a> for server-side state.</li>
     <li><a href="https://reactjs.org">React</a> front-end Javascript library.</li>
     <li><a href="https://reacttraining.com/react-router/">React Router</a> for front-end routing.</li>
     <li><a href="https://getbootstrap.com">Bootstrap</a> library for GUI widgets.</li>